All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

 \subsubsection{Unary functions (only) are easy}

-We first consider unary functions (of which Theorem~\ref{thm:pointed} is a particular example).
-Despite the seeming complexity (as exemplified by~\cite{Sokic2016}) the basic result is deceptively easy and can be formulated as follows.
+First we consider unary functions (of which Theorem~\ref{thm:pointed} is a particular example).
+Despite the seeming complexity (as exemplified by~\cite{Sokic2016}) the basic result here is deceptively easy and can be formulated as follows.